-Include all people in generally reference by substituting gender -bias words and phrases restructuring the statement.
+Include all people in generally reference by substituting gender -bias words and phrases for restructuring the statement.

-Avoid gender biased pronouns by dropping pronouns that signifys gender and
+Avoid gender biased pronouns by dropping pronouns that signifies gender and to plural construction.

 Inappropriate: Each person in the organisation should do his job